GitanshKothari/scotia-budget/PROJECT_STRUCTURE.md

-# Scotia Budget App - Project Structure Documentation
+# FinTracker - Project Structure Documentation

-This document provides a comprehensive overview of the project structure and explains the functionality of each file and directory in the Scotia Budget application.
+This document provides a comprehensive overview of the project structure and explains the functionality of each file and directory in the FinTracker application.

 ## Table of Contents